getflakery/dash/ui/README.md

 [![License][license-src]][license-href]
 [![Nuxt][nuxt-src]][nuxt-href]

-Nuxt UI provides everything related to UI when building Nuxt applications: components, icons, colors, dark mode and also keyboard shortcuts.
+Flakeryvides everything related to UI when building Nuxt applications: components, icons, colors, dark mode and also keyboard shortcuts.

 Is has been developed by [NuxtLabs](https://nuxtlabs.com/) for [Volta](https://volta.net), [Nuxt Studio](https://nuxt.studio/) and the Nuxt community.